 Skip to main content

-Before proceeding, compare your board with the image below to ensure they match.
-Continue only if the boards are identical.
+Before you begin, compare your board with the image below and confirm they match.
+Proceed only after verifying the hardware.

 Demonstration Environment

-All installation operations in this tutorial are demonstrated using the following environment:
+All operations in this tutorial were performed under the following environment:

 • Architecture: x86_64